Skip to main content

 Source: Sage Intacct published pricing and implementation partner quotes (2024)

-Unallowable costs, cash management violations, and incomplete SEFA are consistently the top three Single Audit findings for federal grantees
+Unallowable costs, cash management violations, and incomplete SEFA are consistently among the top Single Audit findings for federal grantees

 Source: GAO April 2024 analysis of Single Audit findings (GAO-24-106173)

-Organizations expending $750,000 or more in federal awards per fiscal year trigger a Single Audit under 2 CFR 200 Subpart F
+A nonprofit that spends $1,000,000 or more in federal awards in one fiscal year triggers a Single Audit under 2 CFR 200 Subpart F, for fiscal years ending on or after September 30, 2025

 Source: 2 CFR 200.501 (Uniform Guidance)